-- a) Write a note on the models of ecological approach. - b) Write a note on the basic framework of ecological approach. - c) Point out the pan-disciplinary nature of ecological approach. - d) Write a note of Prismatic model.
+- (a) Write a note on the models of ecological approach. - (b) Write a note on the basic framework of ecological approach. - (c) Describe the diversity of ecological approach. - (d) Write a note of Prismatic model. - (e) Discuss Sala model.

-- a) When did the ecological approach become a part of the study of Public Administration? - b) When was the "Comparative Public Administration Group" founded in the United States?
+- (a) When did the ecological approach become a part of the study of Public Administration? - (b) When was the "Comparative Public Administration Group" founded in the United States?